Dragon4926/StableDiffusion-noGUI/README.md

 <h2>Author</h2>

-<p>This documentation was prepared by [Your Name] and is intended to accompany the <code>stablediffusion.ipynb</code> notebook for the purpose of guiding users through the process of using the Diffusers repository from Hugging Face without GUI.
+<p>This documentation was prepared by @dragon4926 and is intended to accompany the <code>stablediffusion.ipynb</code> notebook for the purpose of guiding users through the process of using the Diffusers repository from Hugging Face to use stable diffusion without GUI.
 For any questions, feedback, or issues related to this repository, please contact the author directly.</p>

 </body>
 </html>